-Using a map to display surrounding suburbs within 55km of a selected airport, WebTrak allows you to view information about arriving and departing aircraft, ranging from 40 minutes to three months ago.
+Using a map to display surrounding suburbs within 55 km of a selected airport, WebTrak allows you to view information about arriving and departing aircraft, from 40 minutes to three months ago.

 You can also:

-- locate your street address to have your home appear on the map
+- locate your street address and have your home appear on the map

 - see noise levels of individual aircraft

-- view information about the aircraft including aircraft type, height, origin and destination
+- view information about aircraft type, height, origin and destination

 - display an aircraft’s flight path and point of closest approach to your home